 - using substances before having sex

-There have been fewer studies into the sexual health of women who are bisexual.
+There are fewer studies of the sexual health of bisexual females.

-There is some evidence to suggest that African American women who identify as bisexual are twice as likely to have genital herpes than African American women who identify as straight.
+One 2014 study found that African American women who have sex with women and men are more than twice as likely to have genital herpes than African American women who have sex with women.